Last updated on April 28th, 2021

 During Spartan Beast

-- Aim for 600 ml of fluid every hour, which should include a mix of electrolytes and carbohydrates
+- Drink according to thirst, and include a mix of electrolytes and carbohydrates

 - Mix water with fruit juice